Data prep for time series¶

 Or, even if the time steps are regular, use it to apply dataset customizations:

-From the AI Catalog¶
+Access data prep from the AI Catalog¶

 - Have a status of static or Spark.